kmacdonald06/language-translator/doc-translator.md

 ## Step 2: Select a document to translate

 - Select **Browse**, and select a document from your system to translate.
 Supported document types are listed.
+Maximum file size is 100MB.

 - Choose a language *From* and *To* from the drop-down menus